We’re here to help make sure you have the Great Barrier Reef tour of a lifetime!

 What's the difference between Stateroom and Top Deck Club?

 As we pride ourselves on providing our guests with the best possible Great Barrier Reef experience, we offer different packages to cater to individual needs.
 We offer standard trip packages and we offer Top Deck Club packages.
 All packages can be booked as snorkel trips, certified diver trips, resort diver trips, or you may choose to book a scuba diver course.

-Our standard package includes air conditioned hotel style accommodation – all cabins have their own ensuite and ocean view, quality chef prepared meals, unlimited snorkeling, snorkel and dive equipment (wetsuit hire is a small additional cost), access to outdoor freshwater hot-tub, TV & games lounge and large sundeck, free glass bottom boat tours upon request and the best crew on the Great Barrier Reef!
+Our standard package includes air-conditioned hotel-style accommodation – all cabins have their own ensuite and oceanview, quality chef-prepared meals, unlimited snorkelling, snorkel and dive equipment (wetsuit hire is a small additional cost), access to outdoor freshwater hot-tub, TV & games lounge and large sundeck, free glass-bottom boat tours upon request and the best crew on the Great Barrier Reef!

 Can guests participating in different activities travel together?

 - Please bring with you only a small to medium overnight bag with personal items:

 Casual clothes, personal toiletries, sun hat, swimming clothes, sunscreen, sunglasses, medication if needed, jumper/pullover/cardigan as evenings can be cool etc.

 - For large luggage pieces that are not required at the reef, we offer a free luggage storage facility at Reef Encounter’s office in the city – 100 Abbott Street, Cairns, Qld 4870.
 It is about a 15-minute walk to the Cairns Marina from our offices.
 Office opening times are from 7am – 9pm, 7 days a week.
 If you have selected a bus pick-up option on the morning of your tour, you may leave any large items with the bus driver who will deliver them to our office storage facility